O2 offers Big Bundles on Pay As You Go with unlimited calls & texts from £5/month. An allowance of 4G data is available from £10/month.

 The following bundles are available for £5/month:

 For a lower-cost alternative to O2’s £10 Big Bundle, it’s worth investigating giffgaff’s £8 goodybag.
-This will give you 500 minutes, unlimited texts and 2GB of data (£2 less than O2’s £10 Big Bundle but with the same 2GB of data).
+This will give you 500 minutes, unlimited texts and 2GB of data.

 £10 per month bundles

-At the £10/month price point, O2 is offering a Big Bundle with 500 minutes, 5000 texts and 2GB of internet.
+At the £10/month price point, O2 is offering a Big Bundle with unlimited minutes, unlimited texts and 3GB of data.

-For a better value alternative, we recommend having a look at giffgaff, the low-cost sub-brand of O2.
-For the same £10 monthly top-up, giffgaff will give you 6GB of data (boosted to 7GB from your third goodybag purchase onwards).
-You’ll also get unlimited minutes and unlimited texts on the £10 goodybag.
+For a better value alternative, we’d recommend having a look at giffgaff which is the low cost sub-brand of O2.
+For the same £10 monthly top-up, giffgaff will give you 6GB of data (double the amount of data you’ll get on O2).
+This is also boosted automatically up to 7GB per month from your third goodybag purchase onwards.

 £15 per month bundles

-For a better value alternative, giffgaff offers unlimited minutes, unlimited texts and 15GB of data on their £15 goodybag (this is three times more data compared to O2’s £15 Big Bundle).
+For a better value alternative, giffgaff offers unlimited minutes, unlimited texts and 15GB of data.
+You’ll get this on their £15 goodybag, with the same coverage you’d get on O2.

 £20 per month bundles

 Alternatively, if you’d like a larger allowance around the £20 price point, you can choose giffgaff’s £20 goodybag with unlimited minutes, unlimited texts and 40GB of data.
-A £25 goodybag is also available from giffgaff with Always-On data (unlimited downloads with 4G speeds on the first 40GB per month).
+A £25 goodybag with Always-On data is also available from giffgaff (this gives you unlimited downloads with 4G speeds on the first 40GB per month).

 For more information, please see our full comparison of the UK’s best value Pay As You Go bundles.